Auslander-Reiten triangles and Grothendieck groups of triangulated categories: Introduction

 \section{Introduction}

 The notion of almost split sequences was introduced by Auslander and Reiten in \cite{AR2}, and has played a fundamental role in the representation theory of finite dimensional algebras ever since \cite{ARS}.
-The theory of almost split sequences, later called Auslander-Reiten sequences or just AR-sequences, has also greatly influenced other areas, such as algebraic geometry and algebraic topology \cites{auslander,jorgensen}.
+The theory of almost split sequences, later called Auslander--Reiten sequences or just AR-sequences, has also greatly influenced other areas, such as algebraic geometry and algebraic topology \cites{auslander,jorgensen}.

-Happel defined Auslander-Reiten triangles in triangulated categories \cite{happel2}.
+Happel defined Auslander--Reiten triangles in triangulated categories \cite{happel2}.
 These play a similar role in the triangulated setting as AR-sequences do for abelian or exact categories.
 While it is known that AR-sequences always exist in the category of finitely generated modules over a finite dimensional algebra, the situation in the triangulated case turns out to be more complicated, and the associated bounded derived category will not necessarily have AR-triangles.
 In fact, Happel proved that this category has AR-triangles if and only if the algebra is of finite global dimension \cites{happel2,happel}.
-Reiten and van den Bergh showed that a Hom-finite Krull-Schmidt triangulated category has AR-triangles if and only if it admits a Serre functor \cite{RVdB}.
-More recently, Diveris, Purin and Webb proved that if a category as above is connected and has a stable component of the Auslander-Reiten quiver of Dynkin tree class, then this implies existence of AR-triangles \cite{DPW}.
+Reiten and van den Bergh showed that a Hom-finite Krull--Schmidt triangulated category has AR-triangles if and only if it admits a Serre functor \cite{RVdB}.
+More recently, Diveris, Purin and Webb proved that if a category as above is connected and has a stable component of the Auslander--Reiten quiver of Dynkin tree class, then this implies existence of AR-triangles \cite{DPW}.